Modern slavery statement 2025 / 2026

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, sexual exploitation, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.

-The Police and Crime Commissioner for Gwent and the Chief Constable are committed to ensuring that there is no modern slavery or human trafficking in the force supply chains or in any part of the business.
-The force’s policies, procedures and our work to tackle modern slavery through a working group, demonstrates our commitment to act ethically, with integrity and to identify risks that we can work to mitigate.
+The Police and Crime Commissioner for Gwent and the Chief Constable are committed to ensuring that there is no modern slavery or human trafficking in the Force supply chains or in any part of the business.
+The Force’s policies, procedures and our work to tackle modern slavery, demonstrates our commitment to act ethically, with integrity and to identify risks that we can work to mitigate.

 In 2017, the police and crime commissioners and chief constables from the four Welsh police forces signed up to the Welsh Government Ethical Employment in Supply Chains Code of Practice.